-15. AR Design repeats and re-alleges the allegations in Paragraphs 1-11 as though fully set forth in their entirety.
+15. AR Design repeats and re-alleges the allegations in the Paragraphs above as though fully set forth in their entirety.

-16. Cathryn MacInnes and Gerald Pearlstein are the inventors of the '572 patent.
-A true and correct copy of the '572 patent is attached as Ex.
-A.
+16. Cathryn MacInnes and Gerald Pearlstein are the inventors of U.S. Patent No. 7,277,572 (the :'572 patent").
+See Exhibit A at p.A-1.

-17. The '572 patent resulted from the pioneering efforts of Ms. MacInnes and Mr. Pearlstein (hereinafter "the Inventors") in the area of interactive, three-dimensional (3D) interior design systems.
+17. The '572 patent resulted from the pioneering efforts of Ms. MacInnes and Mr. Pearlstein (hereinafter "the Inventors") in the area of interactive, threedimensional (3D) interior design systems.
 These efforts resulted in the development of a method and apparatus for generating and rendering a photorealistic 3D perspective view of a 3D object (e.g., a piece of furniture) that can be selectively positioned and manipulated within a 3D scene, such as a living room in a person's house, in the early 2000s.
 At the time of these pioneering efforts, the most widely implemented technology used to try to address the need for a real-time, network-based interactive system for use in visualizing furniture in a room prior to placing an order for that furniture was either limited by its capability of using only two-dimensional (2D) images of the furniture or, if it had such 3D capability, the 3D furniture could not be rendered for manipulation within a 3D representation of the room into which the furniture was to be placed.